 It is not a slam-dunk, no-brainer decision.
 Depending on the provider you choose and the terms and conditions, the plan can serve you well and safeguard you from various risks, but you also need to remember that it also factors in many drawbacks that are worth considering.

 Therefore, you need to approach it with open eyes and be sure to explore other alternatives, if need be.
 You should also consider consulting your adviser for better direction.

-If you, however, need more information, be sure to click here and see how much equity you can release and also get to chat with an expert.
+If you, however, need more information, be sure to get a reverse mortgage quote and also get to chat with an expert.